RitePlanning

 Church Supplies

-John R. Claypool, edited by Ann Wilkinson Claypool
+John R. Claypool

-Apr/2008, 160 Pages, HARDCOVER, 5 x 7
+Apr/2008, 148 Pages, Hardback, 5 x 7

 ISBN-13: 9780819222961

 John R. Claypool was a pastor, preacher, author, and theologian.
-He was initially ordained as a Southern Baptist and pastored for thirty yers in that denomination.
-He became an Episcopal priest in 1986 and served as rector of St. Luke's Episcopal Church in Birmingham, Alabama, until he retired from full-time parish ministry in 2000.
-He then taught preaching at the McAfee School of Theology in Atlanta.
+He was initially ordained as a Southern Baptist and pastored for thirty years in that denomination.
+He became an Episcopal priest in 1986 and served as rector of St. Luke’s Episcopal Church in Birmingham, Alabama, until his retirement in 2000.
+Though he died in 2005, his words continue to provide hope and comfort.